 Personal Directives In Calgary – Do I Need A Lawyer?

-If you need a personal directive, Calgary lawyer Bill Ranson, Q.C. can help you.
+If you need a personal directive, this Calgary Wills and Estates Lawyer can help you.

 A “Personal Directive” is a legal document that deals with non-financial matters.
 They are made pursuant to the Personal Directives Act of Alberta.